shakebugs/shake-docs/docs/android/user-feedback/invoke.md

 </TabItem>
 </Tabs>

-In the above example, threshold is reduced a bit, meaning that Shake is a bit easier to invoke with the shaking gesture.

-A valid treshold value range is `1 - 1000`, with bigger values representing decreased sensitivity meaning that a stronger motion gesture is required to invoke Shake.
+A valid treshold value range is `1 - 1000`, with bigger values representing higher threshold, meaning that a stronger motion gesture is required to invoke Shake.

-### Button
+### Floating button
-This invocation event creates a floating button on top of your app's UI which users can clearly see at all times.
-The button can be dragged around the screen.
+This invocation event creates a floating button on top of your app's UI which your users can see at all times, and drag around the screen.

 :::note